AltriusRS/Curio/README.md

 # Benchmarks

-You can help imrpvoe these benchmarks by looking into how we got these numbers in [this respository](https://github.com/fatalcenturion/curio-benchmarks)
+You can help imrpove these benchmarks by looking into how we got these numbers in [this respository](https://github.com/fatalcenturion/curio-benchmarks)

 | Method | Library | Total Runs | Average Time | Highest Time | Lowest Time | Standard Deviation | Total Time |compared to Curio|
 |:------:|:-------:|:----------:|:------------:|:------------:|:-----------:|:------------------:|:----------:|:----:|